angelaliudr/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk impute_hist](figure/impute_hist-1.png)

-### Compute the mean and median of daily number of steps with imputed data
+### Compute the mean and median of daily number of steps with imputed data.

 ```r